abhra0897/MSP430-CC1101-Energia-Library/README.md

 #### API
 All methods below work, and have been tested.

+	//Enable or disable debug output to serial terminal
+	//Go to cc1101.h to modify
+	#define DEBUG_TRUE 1    /*debug output enabled by default*/
+	#define DEBUG_TRUE 0    /*This will disable it*/
+	Debug output starts and ends with the function name.
+Example:

+	[DEBUG] ----- START functionName -----
+	[DEBUG] Any action done in the function..
+	[DEBUG] ----- STOP functionName -----

 	// Initialize pins, set default registers for CC1101 void Init(void);